 The following are the benefits of advantages:

-● SNMP helps automate many network management tasks, like monitoring bandwidth utilization, port status, and error rates, providing real-time feedback without the need for manual intervention.
+● Automates network management tasks like monitoring bandwidth, port status, and error rates, offering real-time feedback.

 The following are the disadvantages of the SNMP Protocol: